Commitment to contribute

 ". . . a testament to the collaborative power and creativity of students, teachers, and artists on Vashon, as well as the community partners that make our program so strong."
 Kaycie Alanis, VAIS Program Manager

 Each year, a group of our 5th graders raise salmon at school to be released into local streams.
+In 2019-20, we are expanding the project in partnership with the Vashon Nature Center.

 The students from McMurray Middle School's Executive Council decided to raise community awareness around plastics and other contaminants polluting our oceans, our earth...and ourselves.
 On Earth Day, April 22, 2016, the students realized their intention and hosted a school district-wide event, inviting key environmental specialists and demonstrating a solid commitment from their generation to clean our planet home.
 Now, watch a recap of that special day.